This is Post 35 in the ‘Meditation Guidance’ series.

 The Stupa as a Symbol of Samādhi

 I shall be returning to these four experiences (Embodiment, Being, Uncaused Happiness, and Life Energy), which I call the Four Qualia, in the next few articles in this series, and I will be outlining this way of understanding the process of deepening into samādhi as best I can.
-My experience is has been that they provide a more modest and experiential way of approaching the sublime brahmavihāras.
+My experience has been that they provide a more modest and experiential way of approaching the sublime brahmavihāras.
 But first let me set out the traditional correspondences between the structural elements of the stupa and the subtle bodies.

 The Somatic Symbolism in the Structure of a Buddhist Stupa

 The symbolic correspondences between the structural elements of a traditional Buddhist stupa and the subtle anatomy of the fields of the body are as follows: